coveo-labs/SDK-Push-Python/README.md

 Once you have those prerequisites, you need to get your Organization Id, Source Id, and API Key.
 For more information on how to do that, see [Push API Tutorial 1 - Managing Shared Content](https://docs.coveo.com/en/92/cloud-v2-developers/push-api-tutorial-1---managing-shared-content).

+You must also create fields and mappings for each metadata you will be sending with your documents.
+Otherwise, some of the data you push might get ignored by Coveo Cloud.
+To learn how to create fields and mappings in Coveo Cloud, see [Add/Edit a Field: [FieldName] - Panel](https://docs.coveo.com/en/1982/cloud-v2-administrators/add-edit-a-field-fieldname---panel) and [Edit the Mappings of a Source: [SourceName]](https://docs.coveo.com/en/1640/cloud-v2-administrators/edit-the-mappings-of-a-source-sourcename).

 ## Pushing Documents

-The Coveo Push API supports two methods for pushing data: single calls and batch calls.
-Almost all of the time, you are encouraged to use batch calls over single calls.
-Using single calls is usually recommended only when adding or updating a single document.
+The Coveo Push API supports two methods for pushing data: sending a single document, or sending batches of documents.

-This SDK offers two methods of pushing documents: pushing a single document, or pushing a batch of document.

-For most use cases, the third approach is the recommended approach.
+Unless you are only sending one document, you should always be sending your documents in batches.

 ### Pushing a Single Document

 You should only use this method when you want to add or update a single document.
-Pushing several documents using this method may lead to the `429 - Too Many Requests` response from the Coveo Platform.
+Pushing several documents using this method may lead to the `429 - Too Many Requests` response from the Coveo platform.

 Before pushing your document, you should specify the Source Id, Organization Id, and Api Key to use.